PEOPLE OPS PLAYBOOK

 this playbook

-We recommend this playbook to any CEO, People Ops leader, or manager looking to refine or rethink goal-setting strategies in their company.
+We recommend this playbook to any CEO, people leader, or manager who wants to learn how to roll out OKRs or is looking to refine their organization’s approach to goal-setting.

-Even if you already work with Objectives & Key Results, it’s always a good idea to brush up on the OKR methodology and revisit the framework after an OKR cycle.
+Even if you already have some experience working with OKRs, it’s always a good idea to dig into how they differ from SMART goals and KPIs, brush up on the OKR methodology, or revisit the framework after an OKR cycle.

 Orange checkmark icon.